huawei-noah/noah-research/HEBO/README.md

 ## Reproduce Experimental Results

-- See `archived_submissions/hebo`, which is the exact submission that winned the NeurIPS2020 Black-Box Optimsation competition
+- See `archived_submissions/hebo`, which is the exact submission that won the NeurIPS2020 Black-Box Optimsation Challenge.
-- Use the `run_local.sh` in [bbo_challenge_starter_kit](https://github.com/rdturnermtl/bbo_challenge_starter_kit/) to reproduce `bayesmark` experiments, you can just drop `archived_submissions/hebo` to the `example_submissions` directory
+- Use `run_local.sh` in [bbo_challenge_starter_kit](https://github.com/rdturnermtl/bbo_challenge_starter_kit/) to reproduce `bayesmark` experiments, you can just drop `archived_submissions/hebo` to the `example_submissions` directory.
-- The `MACEBO` in `bo.optimizers.mace` is the same optimizer, with same hyper-parameters, but interface has been changed (bayesmark dependency removed)
+- The `MACEBO` in `bo.optimizers.mace` is the same optimiser, with same hyperparameters but a modified interface (bayesmark dependency removed).

 ## Features

-- Continuous, real and categorical design parameters
+- Continuous, real and categorical design parameters.
-- Constrained and multi-objective optimsation
+- Constrained and multi-objective optimsation.
-- Contextual optimsation
+- Contextual optimsation.
-- Multiple surrogate models including GP, RF and BNN
+- Multiple surrogate models including GP, RF and BNN.
-- Modular and flexible BO building blocks
+- Modular and flexible Bayesian Optimisation building blocks.

 ## Cite Us